Jiffy Cornbread Hush Puppies

 The tasty hush puppies combine the flavors of buttermilk, sweet onion, and Jiffy Corn Muffin Mix for a delicious, flavorful, and homemade dish.

-If you love cornbread, give Jiffy corn pudding a try, with creamed and whole kernel corn.
+If you love cornbread, give Jiffy corn pudding a try, with creamed and whole-kernel corn.
+Or, add some of Grandma Browns Baked Beans from Adventures of a Nurse on the side of your hush puppies.

 What Do I Need To Make The Jiffy Cornbread Hush Puppies?